 An upgrade may be necessary to take advantage of the latest vendor integrations.

 You also need to ensure that your print MIS partner is open to integration with third parties.
 Some vendors may have a policy of only connecting to their own software and hardware solutions, which will significantly restrict your choice of prepress, press and post-press devices.
-There is obviously a business risk to being limited to a single vendor solution – you will be unable to work with your preferred partners and select the best device or software product for you.
+There is a business risk to being limited to a single vendor solution – you will be unable to work with your preferred partners and select the best device or software product for you.

-Risk level = Low to Medium
+Risk level: Low - Medium

-Suggested action = If you want to increase automation and your MIS doesn’t support the latest vendor integrations, then you need to upgrade it as soon as possible.
-And if you’re currently working with a vendor that isn’t open to third party integrations, then it may be time to move on.
+Suggested action: If you want to increase automation and your MIS doesn’t support the latest vendor integrations, then you need to upgrade it as soon as possible.
+And if you’re currently working with a vendor that isn’t open to third-party integrations, then it may be time to move on.

 Your MIS should be providing you with a smart workflow that either reduces your operating costs, sustains your growth strategy or gives you a mixture of the two.
-It should provide meaningful and easy to interpret management information to assist in critical business decisions.
+It should provide meaningful and easy-to-interpret management information to assist in critical business decisions.

 What we're trying to say here is that your MIS has a huge impact on your business.
 And you really need to be treating it like a significant piece of production equipment such as a new press.
 It’s that important.